Mnr04/Mnr04/README.md

 ### 🔭 I'm currently learning :
 <br/>
-  ➡️ Data Science (with a focus on Machine Learning)
+  ➡️ Data Science (with a focus on Machine Learning).
 <br/>

 ### 💻 Languages and Tools :